top of page

 OLDER ADULTS

-The art and theater community have been disproportionately affected by COVID, most notably, live entertainment.
 Our district is the heart of performance and creativity and where many artists call home.
 I support continued arts emergency funding with both public monies and grant makers while actively providing updated resource lists for artists as well as the businesses that service them.
-I support City Council bill #2068 providing more outdoor open spaces for performances and rehearsals.
-The show will go on.
+As a SAG-AFTRA union member, I will keep an eye on contract fairness, combating arts funding cuts and Artificial Intelligence (AI) protections.

 ARTS